rorro22/MyOwnDrive_1.1/README.md

   - Start the frontend application and ensure that the ZooKeeper server is running for proper system coordination.

+5. **Updates**
+   _Docker and HAProxy Integration_

+    We have streamlined the deployment process of MyOwnDrive by incorporating Docker for containerization and HAProxy for load balancing.
+This integration enhances the ease of deployment and optimizes the overall performance of the     application.

+    HAProxy Load Balancing
+    We've implemented HAProxy as a load balancer to efficiently distribute incoming traffic across the multiple nodes of the distributed file system.
+This ensures improved resource utilization, high availability, and a seamless user experience.

+    How it Works
+    HAProxy intelligently routes requests to the appropriate nodes based on their roles, such as Search, Storage, Calculation, and Provisioning nodes.
+This distribution optimizes the load on each node, preventing bottlenecks and enhancing the system's responsiveness.

+    Metrics Monitoring
+    HAProxy exposes metrics on port 83.
+You can monitor the load balancer's performance by accessing http://localhost:83.
+These metrics provide valuable insights into the traffic distribution and health of the system.

+    Docker-Compose for Simplified Deployment
+    To facilitate a straightforward and optimal setup of the entire application stack, we've provided a Docker Compose configuration.

+    Getting Started with Docker
+    Install Docker: Ensure Docker is installed on your system.
+You can download it from the official Docker website.

+    Run Docker Compose:

+    docker-compose up
+    This command initializes the application stack, including the MyOwnDrive containers and the HAProxy load balancer, in detached mode.

+    Access the Application:
+    Open your web browser and navigate to the frontend application at http://localhost:9000 or http://localhost:9001 or http://localhost:9002 or http://localhost:9003.

+    Ensure that the ZooKeeper server, as well as the Docker and HAProxy containers, are running for the coordinated functioning of the system.

 ## Contributions and Issues

   We welcome contributions and feedback!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

   This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and adapt it to your needs.
 If you have any recommendations or improvements, we encourage you to contribute!

 *Note: The backend is currently implemented in Java.
 While it serves the purpose well, considering the evolving technology landscape, I personally recommend exploring the use of GoLang for future development.
 GoLang's simplicity, concurrency support, and efficient performance make it an excellent choice for distributed systems like MyOwnDrive.*